The Cooper Union Grant Program

 - Proposals that involve at least two of our four areas of academic study (architecture, art, engineering, and humanities/social sciences).

-- Proposals for course development or enhancement for courses that are open to all students, regardless of which school they are in.
+- Proposals for developing or enhancing courses or workshops that are open to all students, regardless of school.

-- Proposals that involve a mix of faculty, staff, and students.
+- Proposals that involve a mix of students, faculty, and/or staff.